Creamy lemon pasta recipe from Campania.

 Linguine al limone con panna.

 I had never tried pasta with lemon until coming to live in Italy.
 In fact, although I’d heard of it, I couldn’t imagine that it would taste good!
 How wrong I was!
 Pasta, particularly long pasta like spaghetti, tagliolini or linguine, is absolutely divine with a fresh lemon sauce!
-If you have never eaten pasta al limone then this creamy linguine pasta al limone recipe is a good place to start!
-I promise you, it’s a match made in foodie heaven!
+If you have never eaten lemon pasta then this creamy linguine pasta al limone recipe is a good place to start!
+I promise you, it's a match made in foodie heaven!

 Lemons from Amalfi and Sorrento.

 This dish is very much a Southern Italian recipe.
 It originated in Campania, specifically the Sorrento peninsula and the Amalfi coast.
 Both Amalfi and Sorrento are famous for their lemons.
 Although lemons are grown in all the south Italian regions, the lemons from here are considered by many to be the best!